Alfresco/alfresco-transform-core/docs/t-engine-scaling.md

 # T-Engine Scaling

 The T-Engine can be scaled both horizontally and vertically.
 For either approach, we recommend keeping the `TRANSFORMER_ENGINE_PROTOCOL` at its default value of `jms`.
-This setting enables the use of a JMS queue named `org.alfresco.transform.engine.aio.acs` for async requests in the ActiveMQ.
+This setting enables the use of a JMS messaging with the ActiveMQ broker.

 ## Horizontal Scaling
 T-Engine is intended to be run as a Docker image.
-Horizontal Scaling could be achieved through creating multiple Docker images.
+Horizontal Scaling could be achieved through creating multiple Docker containers.

 T-Engine relies on JMS queues, which provide built-in load balancing.
 This design allows you to safely run multiple instances of the T-Engine service.
 Reliable messaging ensures that each message is delivered once and only once to a consumer.
 In point-to-point